Case Study: How a Karachi Couple Built Their First PKR 5 Million Portfolio

 Progress path to PKR 5 million

-Portfolio growth came from three engines:
+Portfolio growth came from three sources:

 - Consistent contributions.